hpfref/Financial-Forecasting/README.md

 # Financial-Forecasting
-Financial forecasting for DAX Stock from xx to xx, using yfinance data.
+Financial Forecasting for DAX Stock from xx to xx, using yfinance data.